joshrouwhorst/qbp/README.md

 ## v2.x Documentation

+### Usage

-I made some pretty significant changes to the qbp 'footprint'.
+I made some pretty significant changes to the qbp 'footprint' in v2.
 Say goodbye to the bulky code, say hello to streamlined batchy goodness.

 ``` js
 await qbp(items, (item) => handler(item));
 ```

 This is all you really need.
-You can obviously also forego `await` for `then()`.
+Or you can obviously forego `await` for `then()`.

 ```js
 qbp(items, (item) => handler(item))